YanArieMotinggo/Stockbit_UI-Automation-Test/README.md

 **Feature files** in `src/test/resources/features/generated/`:

-- `Navigation.feature` - Test scenarios that verify navigation to each discovered screen.
-Each test includes the exact sequence of taps needed to reach that screen.
+- `Navigation.feature` - Test scenarios that verify navigation to each discovered screen
-- `Elements.feature` - Test scenarios that tap each discovered button and verify the app does not crash.
+- `Elements.feature` - Test scenarios that tap each discovered button and verify the app does not crash
-- `SmokeGenerated.feature` - A few key test scenarios covering common paths like opening menus and adding items to cart.
+- `SmokeGenerated.feature` - Key test scenarios covering common paths

 **Screen classes** in `src/test/java/com/test/screens/generated/`: